 Seeing an opportunity for efficiency, Jacqueline created a compliance management framework that auto-populates the ROC Template, eliminating the practice of making multiple requests for the same information, as well as the need to input that same information into multiple places.

-According to Mollie Hatten, Project Manager for the National PCI practice, the tool saves about 60 hours per engagement.
-Our consultants can instead use that time to play offense, anticipating further client needs and hosting quarterly advisory meetings to answer questions about changing requirements.
+The tool saves about 60 hours per engagement—time our consultants can instead use to play offense, anticipating further client needs and hosting quarterly advisory meetings to answer questions about changing requirements.

 “We’re collaborators.
-They disclose potential gaps in their systems, and we work together to address those areas,” says Mollie.
+They disclose potential gaps in their systems, and we work together to address those areas,” our project manager says.
 “Through streamlining processes we not only have the time to ensure our clients’ controls are effective, but also have time to remediate problem areas.
 Our positive relationship with clients hinges on the fact that we believe our job is to nurture that relationship—not just during the audit, but throughout the entire year.”